-$^{\it C}$ Development time begins as soon as wet developer coating has dried on surface of parts (recommended minimum).
-Maximum development time in accordance with 7.1.7.2.
+&lt;sup>C Development time begins as soon as wet developer coating has dried on surface of parts (recommended minimum).
+Minimum development time in accordance with 7.1.7.2

-- 7.1.6.2 Drying Time Limits-Do not allow parts to remain in the drying oven any longer than is necessary to dry the part.
-Excessive time in the dryer may impair the sensitivity of the examination. - 7.1.7 Developer Application: - 7.1.7.1 There are various modes of effective application of the various types of developers such as dusting, immersing, flooding, or spraying.
-The size, configuration, surface condition, number of parts to be processed, etc., will influence the choice of developer application. - (a) Dry Powder Developer-Apply dry powder developers immediately after drying in such a manner as to assure complete coverage.
-Parts can be immersed into a container of dry developer or into a fluid bed of dry developer.
-They can also be dusted with the powder developer using a hand powder bulb or a conventional or electrostatic powder gun.
-It is quite common and most effective to apply dry powder in an enclosed dust chamber, which creates an effective and controlled dust cloud.
-Other means suited to the size and geometry of the specimen may be used provided the powder is dusted evenly over the entire surface being examined.
-Excess powder may be removed by gently shaking or tapping the part, or by blowing with low-pressure not exceeding (5 psi (34 kPa)) dry, clean compressed air.
-(Warning-The air stream intensity should be established experimentally for each application.) - (b) Aqueous Developers-Apply aqueous developers to the part immediately after the excess penetrant has been removed from the part and prior to drying.
+- 7.1.5.2 Removal by Wiping-In special applications, penetrant removal may be performed by wiping the surface with a clean, absorbent material dampened with water until the excess surface penetrant is removed, as determined by visual examination.
+This process shall be performed in accordance with E1219.
+A solvent cleaner may be used instead of water to wipe off excess penetrant. - 7.1.6 Drying-During the preparation of parts for examination, drying is necessary following the application of the aqueous developer or prior to applying nonaqueous wet developers.
+Drying time will vary with the size, nature, and number of parts under examination. - 7.1.6.1 Modes of Drying-Parts can be dried by using a hot-air recirculating oven, a hot- or cold-air blast, or by exposure to ambient temperature.
+Drying is best done in a thermostatically controlled, recirculating hot-air dryer.
+(Warning-Drying oven temperature should not exceed 160°F (71°C).) - 7.1.6.2 Drying Time Limits-Do not allow parts to remain in the drying oven any longer than is necessary to dry the part.
+Excessive time in the dryer may impair the sensitivity of the examination. - 7.1.7 Developer Application-There are various modes of effective application of the various types of developers such as immersing, flooding, or spraying.
+The size, configuration, surface condition, number of parts to be processed, etc., will influence the choice of developer application. - 7.1.7.1 Aqueous Developers-Apply aqueous developers to the part immediately after the excess penetrant has been removed from the part and prior to drying.
 The dried developer coating appears as a translucent or white coating on the part.
-Prepare and maintain aqueous, wet developers in accordance with the manufacturer's instructions and apply them in such a manner as to assure complete, even coverage.
+Prepare and maintain aqueous developers in accordance with the manufacturer's instructions and apply them in such a manner as to ensure complete and even part coverage.
 Exercise caution when using a wet developer with water-washable penetrants to avoid possible stripping of indications.
-Aqueous developers may be applied by spraying, flowing, or immersing the part.
+Aqueous developers may be applied by flowing, or immersing the part.
 Atomized spraying is not recommended since a spotty film may result.
 It is most common to immerse the parts in the prepared developer bath.
-Immerse parts only long enough to coat all of the part surfaces with the developer, since if parts are left in bath too long, indications may leach out.
-Then remove parts from the developer bath immediately and allow to drain.
-Drain all excess developer from recesses and trapped sections to eliminate pooling of developer, which can obscure discontinuities.
-Dry the parts in accordance with 7.1.6. - (c) Nonaqueous, Wet Developers-Nonaqueous, wet developer carriers evaporate very rapidly at normal room temperature and do not, therefore, require the use of a dryer.
-After the excess penetrant has been removed and the surface has been dried, apply these developers to the surface by spraying in such a manner as to ensure complete coverage with a thin, even film of developer.
+Immerse parts only long enough to coat all of the part surfaces with the developer, since if parts are left in bath too long, penetrant entrapments may leach out.
+Immediately remove parts from the developer bath and allow to drain.
+Drain all excess developer from recesses and trapped sections to eliminate developer pooling, that can obscure discontinuities.
+Dry the parts in accordance with 7.1.6. - 7.1.7.2 Nonaqueous, Wet Developers-Nonaqueous, wet developer carriers evaporate very rapidly at normal room temperature and do not, therefore, require the use of a dryer.
+After the excess penetrant has been removed and the surface has been dried, apply these developers to the surface by spraying in such a manner as to ensure complete coverage with a thin even film of developer.
 Application of excessive developer should be avoided.
 Dipping or flooding parts with nonaqueous, wet developers is prohibited, since it will flush (dissolve) the penetrant from within the discontinuities because of the solvent action of these types of developers.
-(Warning-The vapors from the evaporating, volatile, solvent developer carrier may
+(Warning-The vapors from the evaporating, volatile, solvent developer